basho/basho_docs/source/languages/en/riak/theory/concepts/aae.md

 objects are:

 * **missing**, as when one node holds a replica of the object and another node does not, or
-* **divergent**, as when
+* **divergent**, as when the values of an existing object differ across nodes

-Riak offers two means of resolving such conflicts: read repair and active anti-entropy.
+Riak offers two means of resolving object conflicts: read repair and active anti-entropy.

 ## Read Repair